henry-minh/COMP4905-Honours-Henry/README.md

-# BanditAIO

-### About Bandit AIO 👻

-<p>Bandit AIO is a Shopify checkout automation bot for purchasing limited online products during bot protection enabled releases.
-Many online retailers are unable to distribute their products to their intended audience due various automation bots licenensed in extremly exclusive markets.
-Products such as collectables, limited sneakers, and video game consoles have been even more difficult for the average consumer to attain. </p>
+# Henry Nguyen Honours Project

+### Shopify Checkout Automation Tool

-<p>The Purpose of this Project is to highlight the prevalence and prevention of scalping attacks in the
+<p>The purpose of this project is to highlight the prevalence and prevention of scalping attacks in the
 E-Commerce ecosystem.
 During project develpment, I will be showcasing the importance of balancing web traffic protection and how bots depleting limited product negatively impact real customers while negatively effecting the web application's performance.</p>

-### Obstacles 📑

-- Webscraping
-- Proxy Protection
-- Checkout Queues
-- Monitoring
-- Recaptcha and HCaptcha handling
-- Form Submission
-- Cookie Handling

 ### Features ✨

-- Query specific products using keywords and size selection
-- Bypass checkout queues when the website traffic is overloaded
-- IP/Proxy masking to prevent being rate limited

-### Complete

-- Product Monitoring Module (First Iteration)
+- Product Monitoring (Webscraping)
+- Profile Creation
+- Proxy Creation
-- Queue Bypass (First Iteration)
+- Shopify Queue Bypass Implementation
-- Discord Webhook Implementation
+- Discord Checkout Notification Integration

-### To Do
+### Additional Notes

-- Create The UI Skeleton using PyQt6
+- The captchas tab in the UI was not implemented
-- Recaptcha and HCaptcha Handeling
-- Clean up code for Form Submission (Super easy to do but it's the last step)
-- Implement multithreading so we can implement multiple tasks running at the same time
-- Create a script that will take user information and convert it into a profile.json (will be handled in the UI later)
-- Integrate all features into a UI when complete.
-- Create Discord Bot that displays Queue Time
-- Create Discord Bot that checks if Shopify bot protection is enabled
+- The one profile checkout option was not implemented (Originally meant to prevent multiple orders on the same credit card)
+- Payment information must be input in a valid format (AMEX, Mastercard,Visa).
+Dummy cards can be used here: https://www.paypalobjects.com/en_GB/vhelp/paypalmanager_help/credit_card_numbers.htm
+- If the email used in a profile has been used with the ShopPay services in the past it must be unbinded for the software to work.
+Opt out here: https://shop.app/opt-out

 ### Guide To Shopify 📁